Noslepivy/The-Silksong-Speedrunning-Mega-Thread/Skips/Any%Nested/CloakfulSkips.md

 ## Skips and Time Saves used in Bells/Mist (Cloak) route
+Mist route shares the same strategies as Bells to get to Greymoor, but it heads left immediately to fight Moorwing, avoiding craw skip.
+It also deviates after Widow, where, instead of going to Blasted Steps, it returns to Greymoor and enters the mist through Sinner's Road.
+Skips/timesaves related to those can be found in the Cloakless skips section.

 ### Act 1
 - Lace 1
 - Hoker strats
 - Fourth Chorus skip
 - Craw skip
+- Greymoor Arena
 - Moorwing
 - Gnat pogo
 - Shellwood arena